Consumer medicine information

 Pharmacodynamic properties.

 The exact mechanism of action of budesonide in the treatment of ulcerative colitis/ procto-sigmoiditis is not fully understood.
-Data from clinical pharmacology studies and controlled clinical trials strongly indicate that the mode of action of budesonide is predominantly based on a local action in the gut.
+Data from clinical pharmacology studies and controlled clinical trials strongly indicate that the mode of action of budesonide is predominantly based on a local action in the gut, consistent with its low bioavailability.
 Budesonide is a glucocorticoid with a high local anti-inflammatory effect.
-At a dosage of 2 mg budesonide, applied rectally, budesonide leads to practically no suppression of the hypothalamus-hypophysis-adrenal cortex axis.

 Clinical trials.

-Study BUF-6/UCA was an active controlled, multicentre, randomised, open label, parallel group trial involving 251 patients with proctitis or proctosigmoiditis.
-A rectally applied hydrocortisone comparator (hydrocortisone acetate 100 mg foam [Colifoam]) was compared to budesonide 2 mg (Budenofalk) foam.
+Study BUF-6/UCA was an active controlled, multicentre, open label, parallel group trial involving 251 patients with proctitis or proctosigmoiditis were randomised to receive Budenofalk foam (2 mg budesonide once daily) or Colifoam (hydrocortisone acetate 100 mg foam once daily), both of which were administered rectally.

-The primary efficacy parameter for this study was clinical remission defined as Disease Activity Index (DAI) ≤ 3 at the end of the 8 week treatment.
-DAI is defined as the sum of the scores of four parameters: weekly stool frequency, weekly rectal bleeding, mucosal appearance and physician's rating of disease activity (see Table 2).
+The primary efficacy parameter for this study was clinical remission, defined as Disease Activity Index (DAI) ≤ 3 at the end of the 8 week treatment.
+DAI is calculated as the sum of the scores of four parameters: weekly stool frequency, weekly rectal bleeding, mucosal appearance and physician's rating of disease activity (see Table 2).

 5.2 Pharmacokinetic Properties